huggingface/transformers/docs/source/testing.rst

     @parameterized.expand(...)
     @require_multigpu
     def test_integration_foo():

-Also, these decorators use ``unittest`` API, therefore they must be used inside `unittest` classes.
-If you try to use any of these outside of ``unittest`` classes, they will break.

 This section will be expanded soon once our work in progress on those decorators is finished.